filecoin-project/lotus-docs/content/en/lotus/manage/lotus-cli.md

    --bootstrap               (default: true)
-   --import-chain value      on first run, load chain from given file or url and validate --import-snapshot value   import chain state from a given chain export file or url --halt-after-import       halt the process after importing chain from file (default: false) --lite                    start lotus in lite mode (default: false) --pprof value             specify name of file for writing cpu profile to
+   --import-chain value      on first run, load chain from given file or url and validate --import-snapshot value   import chain state from a given chain export file or url --remove-existing-chain   remove existing chain and splitstore data on a snapshot-import (default: false) --halt-after-import       halt the process after importing chain from file (default: false) --lite                    start lotus in lite mode (default: false) --pprof value             specify name of file for writing cpu profile to